xcratch/xcratch.github.io/docs/how-to-make-extension.md

 `xcratch-build` accepts these command-line arguments.

 - --module: name of the module file (without '.mjs')
-- --block : location of block files from current dir (optional, default: "./src/block")
+- --block : location of block files (optional, default: "./src/block")
-- --entry : location of entry files from current dir (optional, default: "./src/entry")
+- --entry : location of entry files (optional, default: "./src/entry")
-- --gui : location of scratch-gui from current dir (optional, default: "../scratch-gui")
+- --gui : location of scratch-gui (optional, default: "../scratch-gui")
-- --vm : location of scratch-vm form current dir (optional, default: "gui/node_modules/scratch-vm")
+- --vm : location of scratch-vm (optional, default: "gui/node_modules/scratch-vm")
 - --url : URL to get its module as a loadable extension for Xcratch (optional)
-- --output : location to save module form current dir (optional, default: "./dist")
+- --output : location to save module (optional, default: "./dist")

 To check the built module can be loadable into Xcratch, it must be fetched via Web.
 For example, setup [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) on your local repository then load the module on the public Xcratch editor like following.